Intellectual Property Law

 A- to A* (70%+) : An outstanding, possibly brilliant, answer, containing all the material relevant to the question and no irrelevancy, all the material and references being accurate and correct, there being no inaccuracy or error, the whole presented in a clear, logical, critical argument with little room for improvement.
 An answer which demonstrates a complete mastery of the subject.

-Describe and critically evaluate the principal characteristics and concepts of English and EU intellectual property law, relating them to their political, social, economic, and cultural context.
+Describe and critically evaluate the principal characteristics and concepts of English and EU intellectual property law, including differences that exist between the four main components of intellectual property rights: patents, trademarks, copyright and industrial designs.

 Be aware of and analyse the three distinct levels of intellectual property governance, namely, domestic (UK), EU and Global (WTO, WIPO etc).

-Be aware and critically evaluate how UK intellectual property law has been influenced by EU intellectual property law.
+Critically evaluate how UK intellectual property law has been influenced by EU and Global intellectual property law.

 Strategaeth addysgu a dysgu